ubaig517/unit-pp-project-slack/READMES/unit-5-online-chatroom.md

 ````

 ###Online-Calendar
-1. In the previous Skills Builder (4SB), we used data that was present in our folder (also known as 'local') to create our calendar.
-We will be connecting to Google's server to get data from the Google Calendar we have all been using.
-To connect to a remote server, we will be making an AJAX GET request to the following location (also know as a uniform resource identifier).
+1. To connect to a remote server, make an AJAX GET request to the following location:
 ````
 https://www.googleapis.com/calendar/v3/calendars/pe13s26rvf4fud47l08ti750i0@group.calendar.google.com/events?key=AIzaSyAyucc-d1nuZQnRsbMeZ1RtP04ZIdKr0qU
 ````

-1. Update your calendar to handle the additional data.
+1. Update your calendar from the previous challenge to include data from the AJAX request.

 ###Online-Chatroom
-1. Create a chatroom element using html and javascript (feel free to use jQuery).
-  - Create an area where incoming messages are displayed
-  - Create an input and button where your messages can be sent
+1. Create an area where chat messages can be displayed.

 1. Retrieve the messages by making a GET request to the following URI:
 ````
 http://calendar-server.elasticbeanstalk.com/messages
 ````

-1. Create a input box where users can input a message
+1. Create a text input and submit button where users of your chatroom can enter and submit their messages.

-1. Post messages to the server by making a POST request to the same URI with the following properties ```created_by``` and ```message```.
+1. Post messages to the server by making a POST request to the same URI as above.
+Include a body with your AJAX request that includes information about your message.
+The body should contain the properties ```created_by``` and ```message```.
 Below is a sample message:
 ````
 {
   created_by: "Alex Zai",